 Competitors and other third parties may infringe, misappropriate or otherwise violate our intellectual property rights or those of our licensors.
 To prevent infringement, misappropriation or other unauthorized use, we may be required to file claims, which can be expensive and time-consuming.
 In certain instances, we have instituted and may in the future institute inter partes review proceedings against issued U.S. patents and opposition proceedings against European patents owned by third parties.
-We have a number of opposition proceedings ongoing at the European Patent Office against third-party patents related to mRNA technologies; also, multiple oppositions have been filed against our EP patent number 2714071, which relates to our iNeST product candidates, and whose claims recite steps relating to neoantigen selection.
-While the claims of our issued EP patent 2714071 were upheld after opposition, there is currently an appeal pending.
-As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that our product candidates may be subject to claims of infringement of the patent rights of third parties.
+We have a number of opposition proceedings ongoing at the European Patent Office against third-party patents related to mRNA technologies.
+As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that our products, product candidates and services may be subject to claims of infringement of the patent rights of third parties.